How to Start Building Credit: A Beginner's Guide

 Secured Credit Cards

-With a secured credit card, you put a sum on deposit at the issuing bank, either a percentage or the equivalent of the credit line.
-For example, a credit card issuer might request a $250 security deposit for a $250 credit line.
-This way, the bank has the money for the balance of your charges on deposit at all times, making you a less-risky person for them to issue a credit card to.
+With a secured credit card, you put an amount on deposit greater than or equal to the credit line.
+For example, a credit card issuer might request a $300 deposit for a $300 credit line.
+This way, the bank has the money for the balance of your charges on deposit at all times.

-These credit cards can often be converted into unsecured cards after a certain period of on-time payments.
-Secured or not, credit cards report to the three major credit bureaus – Experian, Equifax and TransUnion – helping you build your credit.
+These credit cards may also give eligible clients the ability to graduate to an unsecured card.
+Secured or not, credit cards report to the three major credit bureaus – Experian, Equifax and TransUnion – helping you build your credit when monthly payments are made by the due date each month.

 Student Credit Cards